 People who are overweight or obese have an increased risk of developing heartburn and acid reflux.
 The American College of Gastroenterology recommends losing weight as an effective strategy to alleviate some of the symptoms of heartburn.
 In a small study of 125 women who were given either a probiotic supplement or placebo for 24 weeks, the women who were given the probiotic lost twice as much weight, as published in the November 2013 “British Journal of Nutrition.”

-So in summary, it is advisable to find the main cause of the heartburn and acid reflux and make simple changes to your lifestyle such as losing weight or cutting out acidic rich foods as well as taking a good probiotic daily, like Efficient Microbes Health Booster.
+So in summary, it is advisable to find the main cause of the heartburn and acid reflux and make simple changes to your lifestyle such as losing weight or cutting out acidic rich foods as well as taking a good probiotic, like Rawbiotics GUT.

 Click here to visit our product page for more information.